kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Cached Build Answers "What Does Development Feel Like?"
+## Cached Build Answers "What Does Development Feel Like?" { #cached-build-answers }

 A cached or incremental build answers a different question: